lkry95/Black-Jack/README.md

 # Black-Jack
-A python version of black jack card game.
+A python version of black jack card game, utilizing classes and inheritance.